imballinst/webpack-incremental-tutorial/03-hash/README.md

 ## Prerequisites
 It is recommended to check the [previous example](https://github.com/Imballinst/webpack-incremental-tutorial/tree/master/02-minify) first about minifying assets.

+### What's Special About This Part?
+Browser has caching technology.
+If they have downloaded an asset, that asset will remain inside the browser's cache until it expires.
+Assets hashing is important so we make sure that the browser always has the newest assets (not the outdated ones).

 ### Features
 1. Loading assets
 2. Outputting assets